OpenJML/openjml.github.io/tutorial/AssertStatement.md

 appropriate correction.

 Java has its own `assert` statement.
-By default, the Java assert statements are ignored by the Java compiler, unless explicitly enabled.
+By default, the Java assert statements are ignored at runtime, unless explicitly enabled.
-When enabled (cf. the Java `-ea` option) a Java program is compiled so that it throws an `AssertionError` if the predicate in the Java assert statement is false.
+When enabled (cf. the Java `-ea` or `-esa` runtime option) a Java program will throw an `AssertionError` if the predicate in the Java assert statement is false.

 OpenJML will interpret a Java `assert` statement in the same way that it